Biodiversity Grant Application

-Slow Food West Michigan is kicking off its fourth year of the Biodiversity Micro-Grant program.
+Slow Food West Michigan is kicking off its fifth year of the Biodiversity Micro-Grant program.
 Taking on a new project for a small farm can be risky.
 We hope to provide funding to small-scale local farmers that will support the cultivation of heirloom varieties and/or heritage breeds.
 The program encourages farmers to explore more niche product offerings, as many heirloom and heritage breeds are unique in the marketplace better enabling farmers to distinguish themselves.

 Grant Application Information

 Applicants will be selected annually and can only be selected to participate once per year.
 However, applicants who were awarded previous funding are eligible to apply again the following year, if they completed the Grant Closeout Summary Report associated with their previous years grant award.
 Selection priority will be given to applications that:

 - Articulates clear identifiable goals supporting biodiversity.

 - Introduces a NEW product/variety into the West Michigan market that will be sold at a farmers market, CSA, grocer, food pantry, food-buying club, food truck, and/or restaurant.
 Sales to schools, colleges, and/or institutions are also encouraged.

 - Outlines an approach for introducing and marketing niche product in the local/regional marketplace.

 - Summarizes the maintenance of varieties or breeds using clear identifiable sustainable farming methods.
 Please Note: Due to the multitude of heirloom tomato varieties that are already present in the marketplace, we will not be giving grants for tomatoes.
 Also, please do not include labor costs in your grant application.